sirap95/basic-blog/README.md

 ## Next release

 v0.3 [WIP]
-- adoption of CKEditor to edit content of post
+- adoption of CKEditor to edit content of post (DONE)
-- Main Picture upload in index page
+- Main Picture upload in index page (TO-DO)
+- Add Preview Picture (TO-DO)

 ## Installation
 If you have already a working enviroment